The former Japanese National Railways sleeper express train "Blue Train Akebono"

 Rail bikes that run on the tracks and are pedaled by foot ©Tabi Tohoku

-The attractions of Kosaka Railway Rail Park are endless, including the short-distance operation of the Blue Train.
-This is a theme park that we hope will continue for many years to come, not only for railway fans, but also for the generations who know the Blue Train and children
+This theme park is one that I hope will continue for a long time, not only for railway enthusiasts, but also for generations who know about the Blue Train and for children

 Kosaka Railway Rail Park <Information>